NGPVAN/job-descriptions/software qa analyst.md

 Compensation
 ------------

-The positions offers competitive compensation and a strong benefits package.
+The position offers competitive compensation and a strong benefits package.
 NGP VAN prides itself on being a progressive workplace; we have a fun and inclusive company culture, where we value teamwork, professional development, and work-life balance.
 We have your usual tech company perks whether you are a veteran or just getting started in your career, including relaxing (often) and winning (occasionally) on a softball field, happy hour in the office on Fridays, generous parental leave, enjoying periodic company retreats to warm places with beaches, and casual Friday every day.

 How to Apply
 ------------